What are Credit Card Dumps? And How it works?

 Identity theft can occur in a large-scale data breach like the ones that have occurred in which thousands of users find their information at risk.

-Similar cases occur on a small scale, with lesser people exposed to credit card theft.
+However, similar cases occur on a small scale, with lesser people exposed to credit card theft.

 Credit card dumps are growing as a form of cybercrime.

-While these forms of crime have been around for several years, they are gaining public awareness in recent years due to more cases of credit card forgeries, identity theft, and other types of cybercrime.
+While these forms of corruption have been around for several years, they are gaining public awareness in recent years due to more cases of credit card forgeries, identity theft, and other types of cybercrime.